mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 New Items
 ---------

 * PMB have approved 4 weeks of effort for an evaluation of plotting packages in light of `qwt5` -> `qwt6` being a non-trivial transition.
-In particular the evaluation should include `matplotlib`.
+  * Who is doing the full evaluation?
+  * What are the packages to be evaluated?
 * Potential VSI Improvements
   * Enable [multithreading in the VSI](https://blog.kitware.com/simple-parallel-computing-with-vtksmptools/)?
     * Add Threading Building Blocks to the Mantid Dependencies?